Fingernails Grow Faster Than Toenails

 I'm the type of person that LOVES to have short nails.
-I'm on the computer typing all day, cooking and using my hands to maneuver every day life.
-There's something about short nails that is managable and that I LOVE.
 But what I don't love about having short fingernails is that I'm consistently having to clip them.

-It's not all in my head.
+It's not all in my head; fingernails grow faster than toenails.
 Science actually backs this up.
-Fingernails actually grow about three to four times faster than toenails.
+Actually, fingernails grow about three to four times faster than toenails.
 It's almost as if science is giving me a nice little break when it comes to my toes.

 If we get into the evolution of humans, you can understand how the fingernails exist.
 Most mammals have claws, used for scratching and digging.
 As primates evolved fingers, which are good for grasping branches, the claws flattened out and turned to nails.
 Nails are still pretty good for scratching and picking (or in some cases, opening up a stubborn can of Dr. Pepper).

-An Oxford dermatologist named Rodney Dawber did an experiment on himself to see just how his nails would grow.
+An Oxford dermatologist named Rodney Dawber did an experiment on himself to see just how his fingernails grew faster than his toenails.
 He believed that nail growth is dependent on "terminal trauma" which essentially means how much your finger is used.
 And after he jammed his finger in a rugby match, he hypothesized that during the time it was splinted, his fingernail growth would be slower than after it was healed.
 Turns out, he was right.
 His broken and splinted finger grew 25 percent slower than the three months AFTER the splint was removed.

-So there you have it: Your fingernails grow faster because you move your fingers around a LOT more than your toes.
+So there you have it: Your fingernails grow faster than toenails because you move your fingers around a LOT more than your toes.

 We use out hands to type, to eat, to grab, to move objects-- then the dead cells are created, and out comes more and more for you to clip off!